navdeepsekhon/go-mvn-dl/README.md

 # go-mvn-dl
-go-mvn-dl is Go library that allows you to easily download maven artifacts from Go code
+go-mvn-dl is Go library that allows you to easily download maven artifacts from Go code.
+Supports custom maven repos and authentication.

 # Install
 ```